kreatoo/dots/README.md

 Screenshots can be found in the [screenshots](./screenshots) folder.

 ## Setup
-> [!WARNING]
+> [!INFO]
-> This will overwrite existing files/directories!
-Make sure to backup!
+> To remove existing file or directories, you can run with `-r` flag.
+Make sure to backup if you are planning to use this flag!

 After installing all the dependencies, run `setup.sh`.